 The ability to music playback is becoming one of those functions to which I now devote a section to explain its behaviour, but which will end up becoming a basic feature of any clock and become part of a simple enumeration of characteristics.
 And it's something that will happen sooner rather than later.

 But it deserves a special section because it is something relatively new for Garmin.
-The first model to incorporate it was the Garmin FR645 Musicand months later a version of the Vivoactive 3 Of course, this is a must for the new model if Garmin wants to make it an absolute top.
+The first model to incorporate it was the Garmin FR645 Musicand months later a version of the Vivoactive 3 which also added this function.
+Logically, this is something that pod should not be missing in the new model if Garmin wants to position it as an absolute "top".